Remi-Coulom/joedb/doc/source/network_protocol.rst

 Network Protocol
 ================

+The interaction between a client and a server is a simple iterative dialog where the client sends a query, and waits for an answer from the server.

-all numbers are sent as 64-bit little-endian numbers
+All values are sent as 64-bit little-endian numbers.

 Client to Server
 ----------------